Fundamentals of Field Development Planning for Coalbed Methane Fields

 Who Should Attend

-This intermediate to advanced level course is for geologists, reservoir engineers, subsurface managers, and team leader.
+The course is for geologists, reservoir engineers, subsurface managers, and team leaders.

 0.8 CEUs (Continuing Education Units) awarded for this 1-day course.